Optimization of Annealed Importance Sampling Hyperparameters: Abstract

 \section{Abstract}

 Annealed Importance Sampling (AIS) is a popular algorithm used to estimates the intractable marginal likelihood of deep generative models.
 Although AIS is guaranteed to provide unbiased estimate for any set of hyperparameters, the common implementations rely on simple heuristics such as the geometric average bridging distributions between initial and the target distribution which affect the estimation performance when the computation budget is limited.
-Optimization of fully parametric AIS remains challenging due to the use of Metropolis-Hasting (MH) correction steps in Markov transitions.
-We present a parameteric AIS process with flexible intermediary distributions and optimize the bridging distributions to use fewer number of steps for sampling.
-A reparameterization method that allows us to optimize the distribution sequence and the parameters of Markov transitions is used which is applicable to a large class of Markov Kernels with MH correction.
-We assess the performance of our optimized AIS for marginal likelihood estimation of deep generative models and compare it to other estimators.
+In order to reduce the number of sampling iterations, we present a parameteric AIS process with flexible intermediary distributions defined by a residual density with respect to the geometric mean path.
+Our method allows parameter sharing between annealing distributions, the use of fix linear schedule for discretization and amortization of hyperparameter selection in latent variable models.
+We assess the performance of Optimized-Path AIS for marginal likelihood estimation of deep generative models and compare it to compare it to more computationally intensive AIS.

 \keywords{Annealed Importance Sampling \and Partition function estimation \and Generative models}